 Thompson was married and had a steady job just six months after his release.
 By 2005 he had a new home, a car and a dog, and he and his wife were running their own sandwich shop.
 Then Hurricane Katrina wiped it out.
 That made Thompson realize he was not the only one struggling to ease back into society.

 “Men come home and ...

 An unlikely alliance between a prison guard and a former prisoner ended in both being charged with enslaving two teenagers and forcing them into prostitution.

 While serving time for a parole violation and drug offense from February 2007 to September 2008, Pennsylvania prisoner Rasul Abernathy, 32, met guard Postauntaramin Walker, 34.
 Walker continued to work at the prison as she became Abernathy’s girlfriend.

 Following his release, Abernathy met a 16-year-old girl in June 2012.
 She told him that she had run away from a court-ordered juvenile program at the Allegheny County’s Shuman Juvenile Detention Center.

 “Abernathy told her that she could live with his girlfriend, Walker” FBI Special Agent Michael Goodhue wrote in an affidavit.
 “At the time, he did not disclose to the juvenile that he also lived with Walker.”

 He also failed to inform her that the residence only had one bed, which the girl shared with the couple.
 From July 2012 to March 2013, Abernathy and Walker posted online ads with the girl’s picture, offering her for sexual services.
 Before sending her out, they would give her marijuana and pain pills to relax her.
-Abernathy would tell her how much to charge, while Walker ...
+Abernathy would tell her how much to charge, while Walker showed her ...

 The Washington Department of Corrections (WDOC) was fined $141,000 after an inspection found code violations that exposed prisoners working in an asbestos abatement program to elevated risks of cancer and lung disease.